openbroadcaster/openbroadcaster.github.io/gettingStarted.md

 - Simple Test.
 Generates an internal CAP-CP formated message and plays using TTS
 - Embedded Audio Test.
 Generates an internal CAP-CP message and plays a supplied MP3 file instead of TTS.
 - External Audio Test.
 Generates an internal CAP-CP alert message, fetches and plays a test MP3 file from Pelmorex.
 - Embedded Audio and Image Test.
 Generates an internal CAP-CP test the displays a JPG image and plays audio recording.
+Requires 'Moderately Severe Alerts' to be enabled.

 _NOTE English and French are presently the only supported language for on board testing with Audio and Visual alerting_

 `Inject` the alert.
 A Test Alert message will be added to the Active Alert message queue, and a 20 sec. countdown begins to broadcast.
 Any other incoming message will reset the countdown timer.
 Once the countdwon reaches 0 secs, queued messages will play through the active audio output.

 ## Audio Settings
 __OpenBroadcaster Alerting Player__ comes setup for using Jack Audio, with or without a USB to XLR adapter.
 In the default configuration, the Alert Player can function out-of-the-box as either a headless unit or with a graphic user interface (GUI desktop).
 On the GUI, users have access to Pulse or Jack volume controls.
 In headless mode, only the ALSA mixer is available for volume control.
-For testing purposes, a Test Signal may be enabled from the Audio/Visualization dashboard.
+If the Test Signal is enabled, it will override the audio-in from the Audio/Visualization dashboard.
 Generating test alert messages is recommended to confirm output levels.

 ### Setting audio modes
 From the Audio/Visualization tab on the Dashboard, select the desired audio mode.
 To pass thru audio input from an external source, use the 'Enable Audio In Source' setting.
 When changing audio modes, a reboot is recommended.

-### ALSA (default)
+### alsamixer
 The ALSA mixer provides a tool that runs in a terminal window, for adjustment of input and output levels.
-To launch the ALSA mixer control in headless mode, type 'alsamixer' at a command line (using ssh to login, for example).
-On the Desktop, you can find the icon on the Panel on lower right of the Player Desktop (hover over icons to the far left of clock).
-In the Mixer console, press F6 to select the desired sound card from the available sound cards (PCH for on-board audio, 1/8" audio out; CODEC for USB Audio,  USB2XLR audio out).
-Use the left-right cursor keys to select the desired control, then up-down cursor keys to adjust the level.
+To launch the ALSA mixer control, type 'alsamixer' at a command line (using ssh to login, for example), or click the icon on the Panel on lower right of the Player Desktop (hover over icons to the far left of clock).
+In the Mixer console, press F6 to select the desired sound card from the available sound cards (PCH for on-board audio, 1/8" audio out; CODEC for USB Audio,  USB2XLR audio out; HDMI for HDMI audio out).
+Use the left-right cursor keys to select the desired control, and up-down cursor keys to adjust the level.
 Press 'm' to toggle mute for the selected control.
 Press 'esc' to close the control window.
+The ALSA mixer is the only audio control available in headless mode.

+### Jack Audio Kit
+JACK is set-up as the default sound processor.
+To restore `Jack`, disable PulseAudio (see next section).
+Then, open the Dashboard and on the Audio/Visualization tab, select `Jack` as the audio output and input modes, naming them openbroadcasterout and openbroadcasterin respectively.
+Save the change.
+If using the USB2XLR adapter, ensure it is connected to the Player.
+Reboot.
+Use alsamixer to adjust levels as required.

 ### PulseAudio
 To use PulseAudio, select Pulse as the Audio Mode settings on the Player Dashboard.
 Edit the PulseAudio configuration file `~/.pulse/client.conf` to enable use of PulseAudio Volume controls (see Multimedia menu).
 If using the USB2XLR adapter, ensure it is connected to the Player.
 Then, on the configuration tab of the PulseAudio Volume Control, enable the PCM2902 Audio Codec and disable the built-in audio.
 Adjust levels as required.